Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Results

-\paragraph{Loss Function Weights.} In this study, we emphasize the importance of Jacobian determinant regularization in our method.
-Figure~\ref{fig:reg_ablation} (left) illustrates the results for the RandKAN-IDIR model on the OASIS-1 dataset across 26 different loss function weight configurations.
-Combinations with $\gamma = 0$ (smallest circles) exhibit poorer deformation regularity compared to others, even when increasing the $\lambda$ weight of the TV regularizer.
-Our selected configuration, with $\lambda = 0.4$ and $\gamma = 15$, lies on the Pareto frontier, achieving a balance between Dice score and the amount of foldings.
+In this study, we emphasize the importance of Jacobian determinant regularization in our method.
+Figure~\ref{fig:loss_weights} illustrates the results for the RandKAN-IDIR model on the OASIS-1 dataset across 26 different loss function weight configurations.
+Circle size encodes the Jacobian determinant regularization weight $\gamma$, with the smallest circles corresponding to $\gamma = 0$, color encoding the TV weight $\lambda$.
+Combinations with $\gamma = 0$ exhibit poorer deformation regularity compared to others, even when increasing $\lambda$.
+Our selected final configuration, with $\lambda = 0.4$ and $\gamma = 15$, lies on the Pareto frontier, achieving a balance between Dice score and the amount of foldings.